Search

 1. The first and accessory rib removal is easy and safe since there are no overlaying nerves and vessels.

-2. The brachial plexus is closest to the skin posteriorly, allowing the surgeon to work in a shallow area.
-Additionally, subclavian vessels are deeper into the brachial plexus and do not interfere with manipulation.
+2. The brachial plexus is shallow posteriorly, allowing the surgeon to decompress it more effectively Additionally, subclavian vessels are deeper into the brachial plexus and do not interfere with manipulation.
 Therefore, decompression is easy, safe, and effective.

-3. The most important advantage of the PURE technique is the absence of recurrence due to total resection of the accessory and first ribs.
+4. The most important advantage of the PURED technique is the absence of recurrence due to total resection of the accessory and first ribs.

 References